dat3Cph/material/docs/toolbox/java/deepdive/datetime.md

 ---
-title: Java Time API
+title: Date and Time API
-description: Diverse materialer om Java Time API
+description: Java 8 Date and Time API
 layout: default
-nav_order: 8
+nav_order: 1
 parent: Java
 grand_parent: Toolbox
-permalink: /toolbox/java/timeapi/
+permalink: /toolbox/java/date-time-api/
 ---

-# Java 8 Dates
+# Java 8 Date and Time API

-The Java Time API, introduced in Java 8, provides a modern way to work with dates, times, and time intervals.
+The Java Time API: java.time.*, introduced in Java 8, provides a modern way to work with dates, times, and time intervals.
 It addresses many of the shortcomings of the older `java.util.Date` and `java.util.Calendar` classes.

 Here are some additional advantages and features of the Java Time API:

-## 1. Immutability and Thread Safety
+1. **Immutability and Thread Safety:**
    The Java Time API classes are immutable, meaning their state cannot be changed after creation.
 This immutability ensures thread safety and prevents unexpected modifications to date and time values.

-## 2. Clarity and Readability
+2. **Clarity and Readability:**
    The Java Time API provides classes with clear and intuitive names for representing various aspects of date and time, such as `LocalDate`, `LocalTime`, `LocalDateTime`, `ZonedDateTime`, and more.
 This makes code more readable and less error-prone.

-## 3. Time Zones
+3. **Time Zones**
    The API provides better support for working with time zones, including the `ZoneId` class for representing time zones and the `ZoneOffset` class for representing fixed time zone offsets.

    Working with time zones in the Java Time API involves using the `ZoneId` class to represent different time zones and converting date-time values between them.
 Here's an example that demonstrates how to work with time zones:

 ```java
 import java.time.LocalDateTime;